Types of Polynomials

 Answer: (ii) and (iii) have degrees 2 or greater than 2. (ii) is a quadratic polynomial and (iii) is a cubic polynomial. -

-Example 2: Mention the types of polynomials.
+Example 2: Mention the names of polynomials.

 i) n3 + 6